thomknoe/INFO-5345/Lab 5/README.md

 <mark> _**Image Source(s):** Kandinsky, Composition VII (1913); Roy Lichtenstein, Drowning Girl (1963); Henri Matisse, The Dance (1910); Piet Mondrian, Composition with Red, Blue, and Yellow (1930); Claude Monet, Water Lilies (1914-26); Edvard Munch, The Scream (1893)._ </mark>

-<mark> From there, we loaded up style transfer models from TensorFlow onto the Pi and mapped the secondary input image to be the WebCam feed.
+<mark> From there, we loaded up style-transfer models from TensorFlow onto the Pi and mapped the secondary input image to be the WebCam feed.
 We remapped the vector space so that it could accommodate the camera feed dimensions.
 We experimented with various output dimensions and decided on a relatively small resolution of 380 x 285, just so that the video can efficiently process at a higher frame rate.
-We also chose to use the 256-fp16 version of the model, which proved to be faster than the initial model we downloaded, which was the quantized verison.
+We also chose to use the 256-fp16 version of the model, which proved to be faster than the initial model we downloaded, which was the quantized version.
 Our first FPS rate was around 2.
 Our final FPS rate ranged between 6-7. </mark>

 <mark> Our code can be found at [stylecam_hdmi.py](https://github.com/thomknoe/INFO-5345/blob/Fall2025/Lab%205/style/stylecam_hdmi.py) </mark>